See how we are investing in clean energy that will lower emissions while protecting reliability and customer rates.

 CVOW Construction Updates

-As of Summer 2019, onshore and offshore construction activities are underway!
+As of Summer 2020 approaches, onshore and offshore construction activities will near completion on the Coastal Virginia Offshore Wind pilot project!

-In addition to the two turbines, the CVOW project calls for a power cable to bring the clean energy to land.
+The two, 6-megawatt turbines are scheduled to be installed 27 miles off the coast of Virginia Beach this spring.
+In addition to the turbines, the CVOW project calls for a power cable to bring the clean energy to land.
 It will be buried under the seabed for much of its length but will ultimately come ashore through a 1,000-meter conduit installed under the beach.

-Next year, construction of the CVOW project’s two turbines will begin when a vessel arrives from Europe bearing the foundation pieces.
-Once work on the turbine substructures is complete, this vessel will depart to pick up additional components.
+Construction of the project’s two turbines will begin when an installation vessel arrives from Europe bearing the foundation pieces.
+Once work on the turbine substructures is complete, this vessel will depart to pick up additional components to install the turbines.

 Installation, commissioning, and testing of CVOW’s two turbines will continue during the summer once the vessel returns to the project site.
 Meanwhile, a group of smaller ships will oversee final preparations for the power cable – completing its trenching and burial and then connecting it to Dominion Energy’s onshore infrastructure.